The vast majority of Americans 65 and older get their medical coverage through Medicare, the federal retirement health insurance program.

 - Medicare Advantage plans are all-in-one coverage offered by private insurers that are approved by the federal Medicare program.

-The EBRI built its own simulation model and found that folks who enroll in Medicare Advantage typically do not need to save up as much cash to cover their out-of-pocket health care needs during retirement as folks who sign up for Original Medicare and a Medigap policy.
+The EBRI found that folks who enroll in Medicare Advantage typically do not need to save up as much cash to cover their out-of-pocket health care needs during retirement as folks who sign up for Original Medicare and a Medigap policy.

-For example, to have a 90% chance of covering his health care spending needs during retirement, a man enrolled in a Medigap policy with average premium costs will need to save $166,000, the EBRI says.
-For a woman, that amount rises to $197,000.
+For example, to have a 90% chance of covering his health care spending needs during retirement, a man enrolled in Original Medicare and a Medigap policy with average premium costs will need to save $184,000, the EBRI says.
+For a woman, that amount rises to $217,000.

 The EBRI estimates don’t necessarily mean you should rush out and sign up for — or switch to — Medicare Advantage.
 As the EBRI notes in a summary of its findings:

-“Of course, there are other factors to consider when it comes to choosing a Medicare Advantage plan over traditional Medicare.
-Medicare Advantage plans often have limited networks or may require approval before certain medications or services are covered.”
+“Of course, there are tradeoffs to consider; Medicare Advantage plans often have limited networks or may require approval before certain medications or services are covered.”